2004seraph/rogues/README.md

 # **Rogues Online**

 My College Computer Science project; a 2D web-based multiplayer platform fighting game.

 [Play online now](https://rogues.seraph.parts/) - Also available as a Progressive Web App.

-You may also check out the GitHub pages deployment, but that has no backend server, so no online functionality.
+[Serverless GitHub Pages Backup](https://2004seraph.github.io/rogues/) - Has no backend server, so no online functionality.
+Exists due to `repl.it` pricing changes.

 Be warned this app is broken by AdBlockers.